stenzr/concurrent_executor/README.md

 # Spawn Parallel Instances

-Spawn Parallel Instances is a Python package that allows you to run parrallel instances of the same script.
-It supports loading environment variables from a YAML file and allows specifying the Python interpreter to use.
+Spawn Parallel Instances is a Python package that allows you to run parrallel instances of the same script (Python or Node.js).
+It supports loading environment variables from a YAML file and allows specifying the interpreter (["python", "nodejs"]) to use.

 ## Features

 - Run multiple instances of a script concurrently.
 - Load environment variables from a YAML file.
-- Specify the Python interpreter to use.
+- Specify the interpreter (python or nodejs) to use.
 - Log output for each process with unique identifiers.

 ## Installation